TANGLEWOOD MOBILE VILLAGE HISTORY

 provide park management services and that contract remains effective

-the common elements; annual expenses such as insurance, tax
+maintenance of the common elements; annual expenses such as

-preparation, management fees; lawn mowing/trimming of common grass
+insurance, tax preparation, management fees; lawn mowing/trimming of

-areas and residents yards as needed, bi-weekly trash pick-up for
+common grass areas and residents yards as needed, bi-weekly trash

-clubhouse and residents, etc. (a complete breakdown of your HOA is
+pick-up for clubhouse and residents, etc. (a complete breakdown of

 A “Blue Book” of Documents and Rules and any changes to them is

-speak with any Board member regarding a preview of these.
-The
+office and speak with any Board member regarding a preview of these.
+The office is

-current listing of available units for sale is also available in the
+of available units for sale is also available in the mailbox beside